Best Apple TV Gaming Controllers

 Two analog sticks, a directional pad, color-coded precision buttons, two bumpers, and two triggers, the MadCatz C.T.R.L.i comes with all the buttons you need to get the most out of your gaming experience.
 Plus, it even has a dedicated Home button on the front that functions like the Siri remote's TV button.

-One minor drawback of the MadCatz C.T.R.L.i is that it requires two AAA batteries, which are included with purchase.
+One minor drawback of the MadCatz C.T.R.L.i is that it requires two AAA batteries, which are included in the $59 price tag.

 What are your favorite Apple TV gaming controllers?